raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 With streams you are given a promise of the next element rather the next element itself.

 Many other abstractions are available through `opam`.
-There are too many to list them all; here is one that I wrote:
+There are too many to list them all; here is one that I wrote as part of my work on Tezos:

 `Lwt_pipeline` (distributed with the `lwt-pipeline` package) provides batch processing for list over multi-steps transformations.
 Pipelines are assembled from steps (`('a, 'b) step`).